Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Takes floor/corner space

-• Can look cluttered when full
+• It can look cluttered when full

 • Not suitable for thick books